cernops/puppet-slurm/README.md

 slurm::config::control_machine: slurm-master.yourdomain.com   # Only one controller is needed, backup is optional slurm::config::plugin_dir: /usr/lib64/slurm                   # Path to your SLURM installation
-slurm::config::open_firewall: 1                               # Open the SLURM ports using the puppet firewall module
+slurm::config::open_firewall: true                            # Open the SLURM ports using the puppet firewall module

 slurm::config::workernodes:
   -